KisaragiKohaku/KeetaFlavorMaster/README.md

 # 3. Activate the virtual environment (Windows)
 # Open cmd in the KeetaFlavorMaster directory and execute:
-.venv\Scripts\activate
+venv\Scripts\activate

 # 4. Install dependencies
 pip install -r requirements.txt

+# Since CUDA availability varies from person to person, the torch version will not be specified in the requirements
+# If you need to use PyTorch, please install it according to your computer's configuration
+# The version used by the developer is torch==2.5.1+cu124

 # 5. Start the application
-# Ensure you are in the virtual environment, i.e., the cmd command line has the prefix (.venv)
+# Ensure you are in the virtual environment, i.e., the cmd command line has the prefix (venv)
 # Execute:
-.venv\Scripts\streamlit run app.py
+venv\Scripts\streamlit run app.py
 ```
 ---
 ---